ericmanlol/many-dots/README.md

 # many-dots

-So, I started using linux & vim again as mains so need to get some configs up
+So, I started using linux & vim (first time neovim) again as mains so need to get some configs up
-  - don't you run linux at work everyday?
-    - different when you do something for yourself vs. other people's expectations
-      - unique nuance of character
-      - introspective process
-        - great channel for internal exploration

-I don't have a set plan, instead opting for the organic|scenic route #soulsurfing
+I don't have a set plan, instead opting for the organic|scenic route for fun & learning #soulsurfing

 ![screenshot1](img/i1.png?raw=true "screenshot1")